:: A. Philosophy, characteristics of new technological art, content and purpose

 What the word cannot voice or what the letter cannot express is completed by artistic talent, but a lasting expression was realized through canvas and paint in the form of a two dimensional image, or through the cutting and grinding of stone or wood in order to create three-dimensional objects.

-In the past, the artist had few ways to help him express his emotions, his commitment and his values.
+In the past, artists had few ways to help to express their emotions, commitment and values.
 New forms have emerged: architecture, music, choreography, photography, cinematography, broadcasting, multimedia, ... have widened the boundaries of artistic expression and many restrictions from the past have been lifted.
 Today new sciences are used such as electronics, telecommunications, biology and genetics, as well as new materials such as steel, glass, plastics and fluids.

 We situate the new technological art in these domains.
 This implies the use of new technologies, processes or materials but only as part of an artistic creation that does not neglect the aesthetics and artistic expression.